-Leadership is for many students one of the most interesting management topics and it sparked potentially more research than any other area of business.
-In this class, we will review some of the generated knowledge.
+Leadership is for many students one of the most interesting management topics and it sparked more research than any other area of business.
+In this class, we will review some of the generated knowledge and practice what it means to be a leader.
 Ultimately, the goal of this class is for you to develop a roadmap of the path towards the leader that you want to be.
 Two aspects will be critical to allow you to do so.